linuxdeepin/deepin-voice-note/assets/deepin-voice-note/voice_notes/en_US/voice-notes.md

 1. On the Voice Notes interface, right-click a notebook.
 2. Select **Rename**.
 3. Enter the file name.
-4. Click in the blank area on the interface, or press the **Enter** key on the keyboard to rename.
+4. Click in the blank area on the interface, or press the **Enter** key on the keyboard to rename it.

 > ![tips](../common/tips.svg) Tips: You can also rename each text note under a notebook.